input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 very active and the GHC API is totally unstable.
 As a consequence, maintaining a Haskell to Javascript compiler based on GHC but outside of GHC is costly.

-Our teammate Luite Stegeman has been developing GHCJS for 10 years.
-Recent releases of GHCJS have been relying on a fork of the GHC library.
-This fork was modified to add and to change whatever GHCJS needed.
-As a result it was much more difficult to keep up with the upstream GHC library and GHCJS was stuck to using GHC 8.10.

-Being a different project, GHCJS also required other tools (Cabal, Stack...) to distinguish between GHC and GHCJS.
-It meant more maintenance burden for everyone involved in these projects.

-Enhancing GHC's cross-compilation support and adding a proper JS backend was the best way to reduce the technical debt, to reduce future maintenance costs, and to provide a better user experience.
+The maintenance burden is not hypothetical; our teammate Luite Stegeman has been developing GHCJS for close to 10 years and has experienced the pain first hand.
+GHCJS relied on a modified fork of the GHC library to suit GHCJS's needs.
+So any changes to upstream GHC had to be adapted to the customized fork or GHCJS would fall behind.
+And fall behind it did, as of writing GHCJS has stuck to using GHC 8.10; lagging behind by three major releases and counting.

+To compounding the issue, the normal Haskell toolchain does was not designed for an edge case like GHCJS.
+So GHCJS required that the normal tooling, e.g., Cabal and Stack, could distinguish between upstream GHC library code and GHCJS code.
+This meant that the GHCJS developers had to maintain the GHC fork, develop GHCJS, and patch or contribute to Cabal and Stack.
+Simply put, the maintenance burden was much too high per developer.

+So instead of spending engineering time and energy _responding_ to ecosystem changes and maintenance, the DevX team decided the best course of action was enhancing GHC's cross-compilation support and add a proper JS backend based on GHCJS.
+We feel that this adds value to the entire Haskell ecosystem, keeps the JS backend in sync with GHC, provides a better user experience for all, and reduces maintenance costs.

 ## Is GHCJS dead?

 Not yet!
-As it stands, the JS backend doesn't provide all the features provided by GHCJS yet.
-In particular it doesn't support Template Haskell yet.
+As it stands, the JS backend doesn't provide all the features provided by GHCJS.
+In particular it doesn't support Template Haskell and we've removed the GHCJS FFI to refine its design.
 See our roadmap below for more details.

 Nevertheless GHCJS is unlikely to be updated to use a GHC version more recent than 8.10.x.
 So from our point of view it is in maintenance mode until the JS